hashicorp/terraform-website/content/source/docs/plugin/framework/publishing.html.md

 layout: "extend"
 page_title: "Plugin Development - Framework: Publishing to the Registry"
 description: |-
-  How to publish providers built on the next-generation provider development framework to the Terraform Registry.
+  How to publish providers built on the provider development framework to the Terraform Registry.
 ---

 # Publishing to the Registry

-Publishing providers built on the next-generation provider development framework to the Terraform Registry works the same as [publishing providers built on SDKv2](/docs/registry/providers/publishing.html), with a minor difference.
-Providers built on the next-generation framework are built on version 6 of the Terraform protocol.
+Publishing providers built on the provider development framework to the Terraform Registry works the same as [publishing providers built on SDKv2](/docs/registry/providers/publishing.html), with a minor difference.
+Providers built on the framework are built on version 6 of the Terraform protocol.
 The Registry, by default, assumes providers being published support version 5 of the Terraform protocol, which providers built on the framework do not.
 The Registry needs to be told about this difference in protocol version support.
 This is done by adding a manifest to the provider's release assets.

 ## Add a Version Manifest

 When uploading your new provider version to GitHub, next to the zip files containing your binaries for each platform, include a file named `terraform-provider-$NAME_$VERSION_manifest.json` (where `$NAME` is your